Joseph Bramah: Other inventions

-Bramah was a very prolific inventor, though not all of his inventions were as important as his hydraulic press.
+Bramah was a prolific inventor, though not all of his inventions were as important as his hydraulic press.
 They included: a beer engine (1797), a planing machine (1802), a paper-making machine (1805), a machine for automatically printing bank notes with sequential serial numbers (1806), and a machine for making quill pen nibs (1809).
 He also patented the first extrusion process for making lead pipes and also machinery for making gun stocks (Patent No. 2652).

 His greatest contribution to engineering was his insistence on quality control.
-He realised that for engines to succeed, they would have to be machined to a much better standard than was the practice.
+He realised that for engines to succeed, they would have to be machined to a better standard than was the practice.
 He taught the Cornish engineer Arthur Woolf to machine engines to a close tolerance.
 This enabled Cornish engines to run with high-pressure steam, vastly increasing their output.
 Woolf became the leading Cornish steam engineer and his designs were adopted by all the engine designers of the day.
 The 15-HP engines of Watt and others of circa 1800 gave way to 450-HP engines by 1835.
 Bramah can be viewed as a founding father in industrial quality control.

 Death and legacy

 One of Bramah's last inventions was a hydrostatic press capable of uprooting trees.
 This was put to work at Holt Forest in Hampshire.
 While superintending this work Bramah caught a cold, which developed into pneumonia.
 He died at Holt Forest on 9 December 1814.
 He was buried in the churchyard of St Mary on Paddington Green Church.

 The historian Ian Mortimer summarises Bramah thus:

-“Joseph Bramah - that blessing of a genius who gives us the modern flushing loo - is also the inventor of the beer pump.
-Few people in history can claim to have done so much for our physical comfort - both in filling ourselves up at one end and in emptying ourselves at the other.”
+“Joseph Bramah – that blessing of a genius who gives us the modern flushing loo – is also the inventor of the beer pump.
+Few people in history can claim to have done so much for our physical comfort – both in filling ourselves up at one end and in emptying ourselves at the other.”

 The Brazilian Brahma beer brand is named for him.
 In 2006, a pub in Barnsley town centre was opened named the Joseph Bramah in his memory.